Code-Inside/Blog/_posts/2024-08-06-dsregcmd-wam-and-connected-to-windows-accounts.md

 ... is based on the __Email & accounts__ setting (= WAM), and with `dsregcmd /listaccounts` I can see diagnostic information about it.

+# "Seamless single sign-on"

+I found [this troubleshooting guide](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/tshoot-connect-sso) and it seems that there is a thing called "seamless single sign-on", but I'm not 100% sure if this is more a "Development" topic or "IT-Pro" topic (or a mix of both).

 # TIL

 I (and you!) have learned about a tool called `dsregcmd`.